monitio/ri/README.md

 <hr/>

 ## How to use:

-> [!WARNING]
-> Some libraries may have a different final import.
+- Some libraries may have a different final import.
 Check their usage first.

 1. Download [ri.py](/dist/RAW/ri.py) and save it to your project directory.
 2. In your `main.py` file, `import ri` and follow the steps below based on where the main module is: